 The first ideas for the hall involved building a larger one on ground at the rear and incorporating the existing building, but after an application from the Lottery Fund was rejected it was decided it would be more realistic to modernise the building within the existing walls and this is indeed what happened.

 In May 2013 the Association was granted SCIO status by OSCR, the Scottish Charities Register.
 SCIO stands for Scottish Charitable Incorporated Corporation.
 We are now known as Ayton Community Hall Association SCIO.
+Under this system the Association has members and it is from this membership that a number of Trustees are elected annually to run the hall.
+See below about becoming a member.
+Under the rules set out in the constitution there can be between 4 and 11 Trustees.

 To see ACHA’s accounts click here.